Paid Media and PPC FAQs

 Should I bid on competitors’ brand terms?

 If you 1) have a large budget, 2) have already maximized all your other campaigns and 3) want to be aggressive, then it makes sense to be disruptive and bid on these competitor brand keywords that consumers are searching for.
 Again, brand traffic is typically less expensive than traffic from non-branded search terms, and it helps increase brand exposure.
 Bidding on these keywords gives you a “choose me instead” moment when you can provide users with valuable information related to their query.
 Just keep in mind that you’ll likely have lower clickthrough because many users will still choose the brand they were originally seeking.
+Here’s our resource on what to do when someone bids on your branded terms.

 What are negative keywords?